Jack Palladino, Private Detective Hired By Bill Clinton To Discredit Affair Rumors, Suffers Near-Fatal Attack

 A San Francisco Examiner profile published in 1999 noted that Palladino built a reputation for having a very aggressive style that included an ability to counter hostile media.
 That was a skill he used while working with a number of controversial clients, including disgraced movie mogul Harvey Weinstein.

-“I’m not a self-effacing individual,” Palladino told the newspaper at the time.
-“I am a driven, arrogant person who holds himself and everyone around him to incredibly high standards.
-I’m very difficult in private life.
-I don’t live for anything but this.”
+"I'm not a self-effacing individual," Palladino told the newspaper at the time.

-“He was very passionate about justice, about democracy, about the First Amendment, about people being entitled to the best defense that they could get,” he said.
-“And he was not blind to the limitations of our justice system.”
+"He was very passionate about justice, about democracy, about the First Amendment, about people being entitled to the best defense that they could get," he said.